 Teasers are learning tools.
 Teachers, students, and parents can use them to supplement instruction, to find out what students understand before instruction begins, to find out how much students’ understanding has changed as a result of instruction, and to observe learning over time.

 DiscoTest Report Cards show student growth over time in a range of subjects.
 Because all Teasers are scored on the same scale, it's easy to compare progress across subjects.
-For example, anyone looking at the report card below can see that this student tends to perform at a higher level in physical science than in social studies, and that growth in social studies is more uneven than growth in physical science.

 Points on the DiscoTest report card represent assessment events.
 On a live report card, users can click on these buttons to view summaries of Teaser results or to jump to a specific report for more detailed information about a particular performance.